Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 a- Functions

-- If a book is saved twice in the user's wishlist, when clicking 'remove' all entry related tot the book_id gets removed.
-You can't remove it one by one.
+- If a book is saved twice in the user's wishlist, when clicking 'remove' all entries related to that book gets removed.
+You can't remove books one by one.
 - "No results found" flash message showing when saving a book in the user's wishlist